Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the images and cards are responsive.
 With cards stacking at the appropriate breakpoints.
 - Click each individual restaurant card to make sure it takes you to the relevant individual restaurant page.

+INDIVIDUAL RESTAURANTS (view_restaurant.html)

+*This page is accessible to all so tests were repeated for when users were both logged in and logged out*

+- Change the screen size manually and to various mobile device sizes using devTools to verify that the images and cards are responsive.
+With cards stacking at the appropriate breakpoints.
+- Click all social links to ensure open in seperate tab (Future feature will include restaurants individual social pages).
+- Click 'Add Review' button and check it redirects to 'Add a Review' page when logged in and to 'Log In' page with appropriate flashed message if user not in session.
+- Check reviews are displayed clearly with all information displayed appropriately.
+- In review section click 'Edit' button and check in redirects to the edit review button with the correct restaurant name and review body displayed.
+- In review section click 'Delete' button and check it triggers a modal prompting the user to confirm that they want to delete that review.
+- Re-open the 'Delete' modal and click the 'x' and 'Close' buttons to ensure that the modal is closed and no action is taken.
+- Re-open the 'Delete' modal and click the 'Delete' button making sure the user is redirected back to their profile page and the review has been removed.

 CREATE ACCOUNT

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the form is responsive.